Legana/AMP_pub/01_collate_databases.md

 ![](01_collate_databases_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-SwissProt also includes a small number of larger proteins (\>800AA) that are listed under the keyword Antimicrobial but which are not strictly AMPs.
-These include some large viral proteins (eg [EXLYS\_BPDPK](https://www.uniprot.org/uniprot/Q8SCY1)) which show evidence of antibacterial activity but are clearly very different in physicochemical properties to the bulk of AMPs.
+SwissProt also includes a small number of larger proteins (\>500AA) that are listed under the keyword Antimicrobial but are very different from classical AMPs.
+These include some large viral proteins (eg [EXLYS\_BPDPK](https://www.uniprot.org/uniprot/Q8SCY1)) which show evidence of antibacterial activity but their mode of action and vast difference in size makes them outliers from the point of view of building a machine learning model.

 ## Database used for the ampir default model